 I am an interdisciplinary scientist using empirical approaches in coastal marine ecosystems to improve our understanding of ecological communities while contributing knowledge to solve pressing challenges facing our nearshore fisheries.
-My work relies primarily on long-term observations, field studies and both quantitative and qualitative methods.
+I use methods from both the natural and social sciences for primary data collection, and also rely on long-term social and ecological observations.
+I use both quantitative and qualitative methods for data analysis and synthesis.

 Goal: to understand mechanisms and ecological consequences of ecosystem connectivity in the marine environment